All posts

 └── package.json

-There is nothing host-specific in this structure.
+sunpeak auto-discovers resources from src/resources/{name}/{name}.tsx, tools from src/tools/*.ts, and simulations from tests/simulations/*.json.
+There is nothing host-specific in this layout.
 No chatgpt/ or claude/ directories.
 One resource, one simulation directory, one build.

-When you run sunpeak build, the output is a single production bundle that any MCP App host can load.
+When you run pnpm build, the output is a single production bundle that any MCP App host can load.

 If you are starting a new project:

-The ChatGPT App tutorial walks through building a resource from scratch, adding simulation data, and running the simulator.
-Every step applies to Claude too because the same code powers both.
+The MCP App tutorial walks through building a resource from scratch, adding simulation data, and running the inspector.
+Every step applies to ChatGPT, Claude, and the rest because the same code powers them all.
+The ChatGPT App tutorial and Claude App guide cover the host-side details when you are ready to ship.

 If you already have a ChatGPT App, it already runs on Claude.
-If you already have a Claude App, it already runs on ChatGPT.
+If you already have a Claude App, it already runs on ChatGPT, Goose, VS Code, Postman, and MCPJam.
 There is no migration step because there is nothing host-specific to migrate.

 Frequently Asked Questions